Certificate in Teaching English as a Second Language (TESL) Linguistics

-Courses are primarily offered at the Burnaby campus and a few introductory courses are also offered SFU Vancouver at Harbour Centre and at SFU Surrey.
+Courses are primarily offered at the Burnaby campus but a few introductory courses are also offered at SFU Vancouver and SFU Surrey.
 Students should consult with the Department of Linguistics regarding availability of courses at each location.

-Prior to application to the Certificate, students must have completed:
+Before applying to the Certificate Program in TESL Linguistics, students must have completed:

 - LING 200

-- will be interviewed to determine if their goals and interests are suited to the program and if they are likely to succeed in the required courses.
+- An interview with a designated linguistics department member in order to determine if their goals and interests are suited to the program and if they are likely to succeed in the required courses

 If you are a prospective Certificate student and not a current SFU student, please see SFU Undergraduate Admissions for SFU admissions requirements and application.

 The program requires successful completion of 27 units as below.
-Students must also complete a supervised practicum (LING 363) which includes 25 to 30 units of experience in an adult ESL classroom.
+Students must also complete a supervised practicum (LING 363) which includes 25 to 30 hours of experience in an adult ESL classroom.

 Lower Division Requirements